Is it Long COVID or Lyme disease?

 When Labels Limit Us

-Long COVID has become a kind of medical shortcut.
-It’s a real condition—but it can also become a convenient label when the work of a thorough differential diagnosis gets skipped.
-When physicians assume that post-viral symptoms must be from COVID, they may never ask about:
+Long COVID is a real condition.
+But it can also become a diagnostic shortcut when the work of a thorough differential diagnosis is skipped.
+When physicians assume post-viral symptoms must be from COVID, they may never ask about:

 - Tick exposure